 Patrick Wormald describes this as “... ‘new-age’ paganism,” based on notions of some sort of “Celtic spirituality” allegedly distinguished by a unique “closeness to nature.”

 And thirdly, modern spirituality, in a dynamic way, has drawn on and been enriched by many resources associated with Celtic spirituality, enriching the life of the Church of Ireland at every level.

 There are at least 20 hymns from the Irish language in the Church Hymnal, and many more tunes with a Celtic air to them.
 We have all been enriched by the prayers of the Iona Community, the hymns of John Bell, Graham Maule and the Wild Goose Worship Group, the active and engaged spirituality of the Corrymeela community, or the resouces of the Northumbria Community near Lindisfarne in northern England.

 The global reception of the hymns of John Bell and Graham Maule show how today there is a fresh and new interest in Celtic Spirituality that is not confined to Ireland.

-At an academic level, this interest has been stimulated by scholars such as James Mackey, Ian Bradley in the Church of Scotland, the Jesuit Diarmud Ó Laoghaire, the Carmelite Peter O’Dwyer and the Redemptorist John Ó Ríordáin, and writers such as the late John O’Donohue, poet and author of Anam Cara (1997) who died early last year.
+At an academic level, this interest has been stimulated by scholars such as James Mackey, Ian Bradley in the Church of Scotland, the Jesuit Diarmud Ó Laoghaire, the Carmelite Peter O’Dwyer and the Redemptorist John Ó Ríordáin, and writers such as the late John O’Donohue, poet and author of Anam Cara (1997) who died about two years ago.